View products that support dmairfield.org

 Photo owner Kalina states, "Written, in pencil, on the back of the photo is ‘Burbank Airport.
 December 1934’.
 Since the airfield was sold in 1934 the correct title would be Union Air Terminal.
 Before that the field was owned by United Transport and known as United Air Terminal."

-A nice, short history of the airfield can be found here.
+A nice, short history of the United Airport, (this link is inactive as of 12/18/22) along with an airport diagram from 1930, can be found here.
 Note, the image of the terminal at the link is from the front entrance.
 The image above is the rear entrance from the aircraft landing, ramp and taxi areas.
+Note the flood lights arrayed around the cupola.

 ---o0o---